fleetdm/fleet/docs/Using Fleet/GitOps.md

 The `software` section allows you to configure packages and Apple App Store apps that you want to install on your hosts.

-- `packages` is a list of packages (.pkg, .msi, .exe, or .deb) and package specific options.
+- `packages` is a list of software packages (.pkg, .msi, .exe, or .deb) and software specific options.
 - `app_store_apps` is a list of Apple App Store apps.

 ##### Example